Agasaworkshop/Agasa_CNC_PCB/README.md

 10 = toggles debug mode, which enables moving without homing
 11 = toggles enabled and disabled holding torque

+❕Note that the 51/52/53 commands are already tailored for their purpose and should not need you to toggle plane probing, if you use the 50 command you must disable the plane probing if you don't want it (for example if you decided to make a different drill_1.cnc file make sure to have plane probing off).

 Change relative system
 21 save solder mask relative system